-The Gramsabha / KL pluckers have constituted a block level unit for future course of action.
-They are now in contact with a trader from Raipur to sale their Kendu leaves.
+The KL pluckers are in contact with a trader from Raipur to sale their Kendu leaves and for that purpose the process is going on.
 RCDC is also planning to replicate this process in Bolangir and Rayagada where the Gram Sabhas have got their community rights recognised.